Skip to main content

 Yes, you can keep your regular doctor and still work with a longevity physician.
 Many of our patients keep a standard PCP for in-network referrals and use us as their long-term strategy team for prevention and optimization.

-Medicine 3.0 means proactive, data-driven care that focuses on healthspan, not just disease treatment.
+Medicine 3.0 means proactive, data-driven care aimed at your healthspan rather than disease treatment alone.
 Instead of waiting for problems, your doctor uses advanced labs, imaging, and lifestyle data to manage your risk decades before symptoms show up.

 A longevity doctor focuses on extending your healthy years using advanced testing, deeper visits, and personalized plans.
 A traditional primary care doctor in a 15-minute slot is usually focused on acute issues and basic screening, not multi-decade risk planning.